Cisco Service Control Overview

 Subscriber information may be obtained in one of two ways:

-Service Configuration Management
+Managing Service Configuration

 Service configuration management is the ability to configure the general service definitions of a service control application.
 A service configuration file containing settings for traffic classification, accounting and reporting, and control is created and applied to an SCE platform.
 The SCA BB application provides tools to automate the distribution of these configuration files to SCE platforms.
 This standards-based approach makes it easy to manage multiple devices in a large network.

-Service Control provides a GUI to edit and create these files and a complete set of APIs to automate their creation.
+Service control provides a GUI to edit and create these files and a complete set of APIs to automate their creation.

 Data collection occurs as follows: